c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### PhD students on realTRIPS and the relevant projects

 Yikang Wang is a PhD student at CASA UCL.
+Prior to this, he obtained a bachelor’s degree in GIS from Wuhan University with honour, followed by an MSc in Computational Science at Imperial College.
+He is working on the analysis of human mobility in London.

 [Bowen Zhang](https://kclpure.kcl.ac.uk/portal/en/persons/bowen-zhang(fe5d5f02-4d41-4980-8fa7-8bf8377f6d9f).html) is based at King's College London, funded by K-CSC.
 He is working on a dissertation titled “Modelling Urban Clusters in Mega-city Region based on Human Mobility Pattern” using mobile phone data in the Great Bay area.